Find the equation of the tangent line to the curve defined by the... | Channels for Pearson+

 Implicit Differentiation: Videos & Practice Problems

-Find the equation of the tangent line to the curve defined by the equation x2−4xy+4y2=49 at the point (−3,2).
+Find the equation of the tangent line to the curve defined by the equation x4+y4=8xy at the point (2,2).

-Find the equation of the tangent line to the curve defined by the equation x2−4xy+4y2=49 at the point (−3,2).
+Find the equation of the tangent line to the curve defined by the equation x4+y4=8xy at the point (2,2).